 - Please refer to ISU Graduate Sycamore Express for detailed information about thesis forms and responsibilities.

-- If you will be an on campus student interested in consideration for a graduate assistantship, please complete the Graduate Assistantship application
+- If you will be an on campus student interested in consideration for a graduate assistantship, please contact the Department office at 812.237.3079

 The Health Sciences masters degree program is now offered by distance learning